 The creative arts sector is a broad and competitive industry with eager talent constantly aspiring to join the market.
-However, amid the Covid19 crisis the creative arts industry is being hit hard with many practitioners uncertain where their next job or contract will come from in the mess of a post-pandemic climate.
+However during global times of economic downturn the creative arts industry often gets hit the hardest with companies tightening their budgets.
+As a result many practitioners are left uncertain as to where their next job or contract will come from.

-Whilst the need to make ends meet right now is strong for many it's not a time to dwell and lament on the losses.
+Whilst the need to make ends meet right is always strong in creatives, for many it's not a time to dwell and lament on the losses.
 It's a time to be doing, creating and connecting and showing the world what you have to offer.

 As a creative consultant, there is one thing I know for certain about creative art practitioners and those aspiring to a career in the arts and that is that we as a collective community know how to adopt radical thinking to find creative solutions in trying times.

-Right now the whole arts industry (like many other industries) has taken a massive blow across the board.
-However, there is a real opportunity for organic and authentic connection and traction for those who are innovating and adapting to the current climate and getting comfortable with the new norms.
+However, there is a real opportunity for organic and authentic connection and traction for those who are innovating and adapting during difficulty economic times.

-5 Actions to Take Now to Level up During the Covid19 Crisis and Beyond
+4 Actions to Take Now to Level up During An Economic Downturn and Beyond

-3. If you're a freelancer uncertain of what's next, perhaps it's time to upskill and expand your knowledge in our industry or general business.
-There are plenty of free and affordable online courses through Coursera like this Fashion as Design course at MoMA that I took in the early days of lockdown. that could increase your knowledge and understanding of history and connection of fashion to art.
-Closer to home many local council libraries are offering a variety of business and marketing courses and classes for free through their online portals like Gold Coast City Council Libraries.
+2. If you're a freelancer uncertain of what's next, perhaps it's time to upskill and expand your knowledge in our industry or general business.
+There are plenty of free and affordable online courses available, that could increase your knowledge and understanding of history and connection to your creative career pursuits.
+Closer to home many local council libraries offer a variety of business and marketing courses and classes for free through their online portals.

-Regardless of where you are across the globe, these tips are evergreen and poignant for all creatives regardless of a global pandemic.
+Regardless of where you are across the globe, these tips are evergreen and poignant for all creatives regardless of an ecomomic downturn.
 Sometimes when creatives get pulled away from the physical or hands-on work they are so used to doing we get a little lost about what we can be doing to help ourselves in a trying time.